CvRXX/brewblox-firmware/lib/guis/dynamic_gui/README.md

 This interface features:
    * A tiling layout system allowing for a very wide range of layouts.
    * Widgets for the brewblox blox aswell as some breblox agnostic widgets.
-   * Configpanel support for some widget where touching the widget opens a configpanel for onsite changes.
+   * Configpanel support for some widgets where touching the widget opens a configpanel for onsite changes.
    * Widgets scale the available space they are given.
    * Serialisation and deserialisation of the layout and widgets to a protobuf stream.